-Good worts! good cabbage.
-Slender, I broke your head: what matter have you against me?
+Good worts! good cabbage!
+Slender, I broke your head; what matter have you against me?

 Marry, sir, I have matter in my head against you; and against your cony-catching rascals, Bardolph, Nym, and Pistol.
+They carried me to the tavern, and made me drunk, and afterwards picked my pocket.